apache/cloudstack-documentation/source/adminguide/accounts.rst

 the user are used.

 #. **manual import**.
 A user is explicitely mapped to a domain/account
-   and created as a user in that account
+   and created as a user in that account.

        #.
 CloudStack does a search for a user with the given username.

        #.
 If it exists, it checks if the user is enabled.

        #.
 If the user is enabled, CloudStack searches for it in LDAP
-          by the configured 'ldap.username.attribute'.
+          by the configured ``ldap.username.attribute``.

        #.
 If the LDAP user is found, CloudStack does a bind request
           with the returned principal for that LDAP user and the